plogs/asopposedtowhat.com/content/posts/trans-gentry.md

 - they
 - them

-But now we have 'gender neutral' and 'gender inclusive' pronouns.
-So it's:
+Now we have 'gender neutral' and 'gender inclusive' pronouns, such as:

 - ve
 - ze